 When I left the house, I felt it appropriate to give a small donation to the dance school.
 They accepted with a lot of hesitation.
 A fuss started in the backroom, and soon enough, the mat I was sitting on was quickly rolled up and given to me, “This is your gift,” the village elder said, “Memories of the night.”
 I graciously accepted my lovely handwoven Gayo mat and was ushered out the door before I could protest.
 Such is the generosity of the local people.

 Many grand festival events are held in the Gayo region.
-Check with the tourism department in advance and time your visit to coincidence with one of these events.
-On occasion, up to 5,000 dancers can perform the Saman dance, which by the way means, the dance of a thousand hands.
+When you plan to visit, check with the tourism department in advance and time your visit to coincide with one of these events.
+On occasion, up to 5,000 dancers can perform the Saman dance, which by the way, means the dance of a thousand hands.

-I went to Exploring Aceh with a desire to travel from Banda Aceh in the North to Gunung Leuser National Park in the South.
-I had never heard of the Saman dance, and this was just one of the encounters along the way.
+My plan for exploring Aceh was to travel from Banda Aceh in the North to Gunung Leuser National Park in the South.
+I had never heard of the Saman dance, and this was just one of the unexpected and remarkable encounters along the way.

 I spent one week traversing the countryside, much of it cloaked in coffee plantations, extensive river systems, stunning scenery and beautiful encounters with the local culture.